 Proper and consistent use of seat belts and child safety seats is known to be the single most effective protection against death and a mitigating factor in the severity of traffic crashes.
-The 2008 observed seat belt usage rate statewide was 85.06%.
-This is well above the National Occupant Protection Use Survey (NOPUS) average of 75% for secondary law states.
+The 2009 observed seat belt usage rate statewide was 87.93%.
+Pennsylvania is a secondary law state.
+However, Pennsylvania's rate is well above the National Occupant Protection Use Survey (NOPUS) average of 75% for secondary law states.
 Even with an observed seat belt usage rate above the national average, 2007 Fatality Analysis Reporting System (FARS) data reports show that 52.9% of occupants killed in passenger vehicle crashes in PA were not properly restrained.